Beginner Gardener: 7 Common Mistakes to Avoid

 Contents

 When starting out in gardening, it’s perfectly normal to make a few mistakes.
-Overwatering, choosing the wrong young plants or neglecting the soil… it happens to everyone.
-Even experienced gardeners have learned by trial and error.
+Overwatering, choosing the wrong plants or neglecting the soil… it happens to everyone.
+Even experienced gardeners have learned through trial and error.
 The most important thing is to understand these missteps in order to improve and cultivate with greater serenity.

 In this advice sheet, we’ll review the most common mistakes made by beginner gardeners, explaining why they cause problems and most importantly how to easily avoid them.